ricardodpcosta/ScholarPy/README.md

 # ScholarPy

-**Extract, analyze, and visualize insights on scholarly profiles with web scraping and data mining in Python**
+**Extract, analyse, and visualise research insights on scholarly profiles with web scraping and data mining in Python.**

 ---